Pinaki82/Debian-minimal/additional_packages/pixels-to-print-size.md

 Another approach:

-Write a C program and run it as a script instead of a bash script.
+Write a C program and run it as a script instead of running a bash script.

 Refer to: https://github.com/ryanmjacobs/c